-Our collective b*tchism about money, whether or not we are liked enough, what other people think of us, if we are deserving of what life has to offer, if we are on the right path.
+Our collective b*tchism about money, whether or not we are liked enough, what other people think of us, if we are deserving of what life has to offer, or if we are on the right path.

 I know the fact that you feel sad or happy or anxious is important.
 But is it really?

-After some bad news that I received this week, I felt like somebody shat all over my face.
+After I received some bad news that this week, I felt like somebody shat all over my face.
 That the entire world was going to end.

-That It matters.
+That it matters.
 That the nature of my problems is so severe that it will disrupt the balance of the freakin universe.

 That everybody will hate me and that life is going to end.

 At the end of my feelings, however, was nothing.
 Which made me realise that, more often than not, feelings really are a bad indicator for what we should do.